jbiatek/BSGRulebook/rulebook.md

 ### Cylon Players

+Players who have not revealed as Cylons are [considered human players, not Cylon players](#player-terminology), even if they are secretly a Cylon.
+Only revealed Cylons have the immunities listed below.

 Cylon players may choose to **ignore** the effects of Crisis cards<span class="finalfive">, Final Five cards,</span> and Skill Checks, unless they specifically say that they apply to Cylon players.

 Cylon players are not allowed to: